 An Laimhrig

-THE first stage of building works on the new extended pier centre at An Laimhrig are due to start within weeks.
+THE building works on the new extended pier centre at An Laimhrig were largely completed in autumn 2022.

 As the focal point of the island, the pier has always been a hive of activity.
 From the pre-buyout days when it consisted of simply a small tearoom and a separate craft shop, housed in two square buildings with battlements to the current building which was completed in 1998.

-The current An Laimhrig complex was the first project completed by the Trust following the buyout and saw the replacement of the tearoom and craft shop buildings plus new premises for the island’s shop and post office which had until then been the corrugated iron building in the middle of the island.
+The old An Laimhrig complex was the first project completed by the Trust following the buyout and saw the replacement of the tearoom and craft shop buildings plus new premises for the island’s shop and post office which had until then been the corrugated iron building in the middle of the island.

 Along with the new building, the completion of the pier saw a more piecemeal development of the entire area with new cattle pens constructed, the green storage shed erected and the installation of two large fuel tanks with the intention of creating an island diesel and kerosene business.